liamca/excel-search-app/README.md

 [INSERT Query Key IMAGE]

 ### Create the Excel Search Application
-Now that we have a search index, we will create a new Excel spreadsheet
+Now that we have a search index, we will create a new Excel spreadsheet for this search application.
+In this step we will leverage Power Query to execute the search queries that are shown.
+To get started create a new Excel blank spreadsheet and name it excel-hotel-search-app.xlsx.

+Next we will create some Power Queries.
+To do this choose Data -> Get Data -> From Other Sources -> Blank Query.
+This will open Power Query and create a query titled Query1.
+Right click and choose "Rename" and name the query "